LouiseSkiTw/Whos-That-Pokemon/pokemon/READMe.md

 # Getting Started
 - Before running, ensure that all dependencies are download by running gradle from the IDE

+# Project Struture
+- Controller
+  - Where the requests mapping happens
+- Service
+  - Where the logic for the service is created
+- Model
+  - Where the POJO's are stored
+- Client
+  - Endpoints for the internal/external services

 # How To Run
 - To launch, navigate over to `pokemon/src/main/java/PokemonApplication`